-The Company was incorporated as San Jose Oil Company, Inc. on September 17, 1954 and was listed in the Philippine Stock Exchange (PSE) on May 4, 1964 as an oil exploration company.
-In 1996, the Company was reorganized into a corporate vehicle that will pursue infrastructure-related investments and was renamed Fil-Estate Corporation (the Company) although oil exploration is still part of its secondary purposes.
+The Company was incorporated as San Jose Oil Company, Inc. on September 17, 1954 and was listed on the Philippine Stock Exchange (PSE) on May 4, 1964 as an oil exploration company and was reorganized in 1996 into a corporate vehicle that will pursue infrastructure-related investments, and was renamed Fil-Estate Corporation (the Company).
 On September 9, 2004, the Philippines Securities and Exchange Commission (SEC) approved the extension of the Company's corporate life for another 50 years or 2054.